16 May 2025

 group-defined-in-image:x:50000:user-defined-in-image

-Aha!
-The container's primary user 1000 belongs to the group 50000 in the last entry.
+This shows that the container's primary user 1000 belongs to the group 50000 in the last entry.

 Thus, the group membership defined in /etc/group in the container image for the container's primary user is implicitly merged to the information from the Pod.
 Please note that this was a design decision the current CRI implementations inherited from Docker, and the community never really reconsidered it until now.